KOET (Utah)

-KOET, VHF analog channel 9, was a non-commercial educational television station licensed to Ogden, Utah, United States, which broadcast from 1960 until 1973.
+KOET (channel 9) was a non-commercial educational television station in Ogden, Utah, United States, which broadcast from 1960 until 1973.
 After 1962, the station was operated by the Ogden City School District and broadcast instructional programming for students in its schools.
 It also broadcast evening programming from National Educational Television (NET).
 In 1971, KOET merged with KWCS-TV, the station operated by the Weber County School District, on KOET's license.
 Two years later, however, Weber County pulled out, and the district was hamstrung by the Federal Communications Commission (FCC)'s refusal to reclassify KOET as a commercial station in finding buyers for its license and facilities.
 The station ceased operating at the end of the 1972–1973 school year.

 History

 KVOG-TV

 Channel 9 in Ogden began its life as commercial station KVOG-TV, owned by the United Broadcasting Company along with KVOG radio (1490 kHz, now KOGN).
 A two-story studio building was erected at KVOG's studio on Gibson Avenue in Ogden at a cost of $80,000 to house the new operation, with a transmitter atop Little Mountain.
 The station went on air December 5, 1960, as the first commercial TV station in Ogden and the second new station there in 1960, after educational KWCS-TV, which had entered into regular service on October 11.

 As a commercial station, KVOG-TV was an independent, restoring independent television to the state after KLOR-TV left the air that March.
-The station aired Utah's first 9 p.m. newscast, listed in schedules as the "News at 9 on 9".
+The station aired Utah's first 9 p.m. newscast, listed in schedules as the News at 9 on 9.
 KVOG-TV's news service aired six nights a week and also included the "Sportsteller" sports segment, sponsored by Commercial Security Bank.